-Twats is a new play that premiered at The Unity Theatre in Liverpool this past May.
+Twats is a new play that premiered at The Unity Theatre in Liverpool in May 2019.

 "One of the most difficult things in a short play is to take your audience through a full cycle of emotions but Twats achieves just that.
 The three characters feel entirely genuine and there is a real sense of the rest of their lives which do not form part of this story. "